 Thankfully though there was one investor on my shortlist who was executing an asymmetric investing strategy and smart trades that I could actually match!

-After years of research I finally found a world class investor I could invest alongside
+After years of painstaking research I finally found a world class investor I could invest alongside

-This is someone who’s approach – and most of all whose thoughtful insights and rational reasoning – is so in alignment with mine, it is scary.
+This is someone who’s approach – and most of all whose incredibly thoughtful insights and rational reasoning – is so in alignment with mine, it is extraordinary.

 This investor I admire so much is of course Chris MacIntosh of Capitalist Exploits fame.

-He is a wickedly smart former investment banker and VC with an enviable track record, and he currently runs the high performing hedge fund, Asymmetric Opportunities Fund.
+He is a wickedly smart former investment banker and VC (venture capitalist) with an enviable track record, and he currently runs the high performing hedge fund, Asymmetric Opportunities Fund.

 With decades of experience investing across the globe and “turning pennies into pounds”, it is no wonder this is the asymmetric investor everyone loves to talk to – with Chris being featured most recently in Wall Street Journal’s Market Watch, Business Insider and the new gold standard in financial media, Real Vision.

 In addition to an impressive track record, Chris’s fresh insights and ability to spot the new opportunities opening up that others can’t, impresses me to no end.

 Unfortunately it is very difficult to gain access to someone like Chris